faizyakob/my-linux-repo/VMware Fusion: Assign static IP to VM.md

 To assign static IPs to VM, we can either:

-  🍭 Edit VMware DHCP configuration OR, <br>
+  🍭 Method 1: Edit VMware DHCP configuration OR, <br>
-  🍭 Configure static IP directly in VM.
+  🍭 Method 2: Configure static IP directly in VM.

-Which method
+Method 2 is preferable, as it does not involve editing any VMware own configurations.
+It also means we bypass the VMware DHCP lease mechanism altogether.

 ### Pre-requisites